SkyHanniStudios/DiscordBot/README.md

-Below is the revised version with each command starting with "!" followed immediately by a new line (without an extra blank line):

----

 This is the source code for a Discord bot the [SkyHanni](https://github.com/hannibal002/SkyHanni) staff uses on the [SkyHanni Support Server](https://discord.gg/skyhanni-997079228510117908).

 ## Technical Infos